-Plan and carry out targeted interventions (small group work, 1:1, 1:2 or working alongside a class).
+Plan and carry out targeted interventions (small group work, 1:1, 1:2, or working alongside a class) and

-- Produce and maintain use of personalised EAL resources (including Learning Village) and monitor the use of the central EAL area e.g. create picture fans, flashcards - Provide advice to staff and support the learning of EAL pupils - Communicate with parents through letters and supporting teacher meetings in person - Working in accordance with the Class teacher and provide valuable feedback on pupil progression - Complete language descriptors and evidence in EAL files - Liaise with Inclusion Leader during weekly feedback meetings - Complete initial pupil information collection sheet and new to English priority checklist - Support identified EAL pupils and parents using their mother tongue if needed - Translate written information such as letters and posters for parents to access.
+- produce and maintain use of personalised EAL resources and monitor the use of the central EAL area e.g. create picture fans, flashcards - provide advice to staff and support the learning of EAL pupils - communicate with parents through letters and supporting teacher meetings in person - work in accordance with the Class teacher and providing valuable feedback on pupil progression - complete language descriptors and evidence in EAL files - liaise with Inclusion Leader during weekly feedback meetings - complete initial pupil information collection sheet and 'new to English' priority checklist - support identified EAL pupils and parents using their mother tongue if needed - translate written information such as letters and posters for parents to access.